cvockrodt/put.io-uploader/README.md

 vbs script that watches a folder for new files and uploads them to put.io using curl.

 ##Requirements
+As this is a VBS file it requires Windows.
 Curl is required for use.
 I downloaded curl for windows and placed the curl executable in C:/Windows/System32/.

 ##Instructions for setup